Mr-Artistic/Booking-App/README.md

     - The system prevents overlapping bookings for the same resource/room.
     - The booking data is stored to your database.

-## Prerequisites (private)
+## Prerequisites (private/ not in this source code)

-    - Database, email and resources configured through secrets.toml file.
+    - Database, email, resources and payment link configured through secrets.toml file.
     - User Auth configured via yaml file (requires streamlit-authenticator).

 ## Deployment